C. William Hanson: Career

-Hanson was appointed by the University of Pennsylvania School of Medicine as an Assistant Professor of Anesthesiology and Critical Care in 1990.
-In 1996, he was promoted to Associate Professor and to Professor, in 2001.
-Hanson was previously a Visiting Professor at Princeton University from 2000 till 2005, where he taught Medical Informatics.
+Hanson was appointed by the University of Pennsylvania School of Medicine as an assistant professor of anesthesiology and critical care in 1990.
+In 1996, he was promoted to associate professor and to professor, in 2001.
+Hanson was previously a visiting professor at Princeton University from 2000 till 2005, where he taught medical informatics.

-At the Hospital of the University of Pennsylvania, Hanson was appointed Division Chief of Critical Care Medicine in 1993 and Medical Director of the Surgical Intensive Care Unit in 1995 and held these designations till 2010.
-During this term, he also served as Chairman of Medical Board.
-At University of Pennsylvania Health System, Hanson served as the inaugural Medical Director of Penn E-Lert, a teleintensive care system, for a six year term before being appointed as Chief Medical Information Officer and Vice President in 2010.
-He has also served as the acting Chair of the Department of Anesthesiology and Critical Care.
+At the Hospital of the University of Pennsylvania, Hanson was appointed division chief of Critical Care Medicine in 1993 and medical director of the Surgical Intensive Care Unit in 1995 and held these designations till 2010.
+During this term, he also served as chairman of the medical board.
+At University of Pennsylvania Health System, Hanson served as the inaugural medical director of Penn E-Lert, a tele-intensive care system, for a six-year term before being appointed as chief medical information officer and vice president in 2010.
+He has also served as the acting chair of the Department of Anesthesiology and Critical Care.